-These give anyone looking over the numbers a solid idea of the overall state of the business financially.
+These statements give anyone looking over the numbers a solid idea of the overall state of the business financially.
 In the case of the balance sheet in particular, what it’s telling you is whether or not you’re in debt, and how much your assets are worth.
 This information is critical to managing your business and the creation of a business plan.

 Large businesses will have longer and more complex balance sheets for their businesses, sometimes having separate balance sheets for different segments or departments of their business.
-A small business balance sheet will be more straightforward and have less line items.
+A small business balance sheet will be more straightforward and have fewer line items.

 Here is a balance sheet from Apple, for example.
-You’ll see that it includes a complex stockholder’s equity section and several specifically itemized types of long term assets and liabilities.
+You’ll see that it includes a complex stockholder’s equity section and several specifically itemized types of long-term assets and liabilities.

 You’ll also notice that it says “Period Ending” at the top; this indicates that these numbers are reflective of the time up until the date listed at the top of the column.
 This terminology is used when you are reporting actual values, not creating a financial forecast for the future.

-Here is a balance sheet from a LivePlan sample business plan.
-LivePlan is a cloud-based business plan writing software.
 This example is reflective of what a small business balance sheet looks like:

 You can see that is called a “projected” balance sheet, which indicates that these numbers are estimates of the future being used for business planning purposes, not a record of actual values.
-There are also less line items and it is simpler overall.
+There are also fewer line items and it is simpler overall.

 For more on small business financials, check out these resources:

 - The Key Elements of the Financial Plan